Innovation Development Programme

 A six-month programme as part of the Cumbria Innovations Platform, designed for Cumbria based SMEs to explore new markets or ideas for product and service development.
 Explore and evaluate opportunities, challenge each other, and learn the tools and knowledge needed to accelerate innovative business ideas.

-The Innovation Development Programme is a new programme delivered by Lancaster University Management School and has been specifically designed for senior decision makers of Cumbria based SMEs.
-This six month programme will provide you with the tools you need to explore new markets, adapt to a changing environment, identify opportunities for product and service development, and implement an innovative mind-set within your business.
+The Innovation Development Programme is a programme delivered by Lancaster University Management School and has been specifically designed for senior decision makers of Cumbria based SMEs.
+This six month peer-network programme will give delegates the space to explore emerging trends and the opportunities for innovation in their businesses.

-An Overnight Experiential over two days (one night) at a hotel in Cumbria to meet and build relationships with your peer group.
+An Overnight Experiential over two days (one night) to build relationships with your peer group.

-Accces to Masterclasses delivered by inspirational, world-class speakers.
+Access to Masterclasses for business delivered by inspirational, world-class speakers.

 Having successfully designed, manufactured and distributed their own bespoke touch-screen jukebox, Jaybox were already pioneers in the demand-driven supply of music.
 Participating in the Innovation Development Programme helped them to see their growth plans in a new light – and to find new ways to take their offer to market.